 Plastic is cheap and cheerful, they come in many colours, shapes, and sizes but have a couple of problems.
 Some cats may be allergic to the plastic and develop blackheads on the chins.
-Cats with big ruffs like Persians and Maine Coons can rub their coat against the plastic and become matted or break off the coat that point.
+Cats with big ruffs like Persians and Maine Coons can rub their coat against the plastic and become matted or break off the coat at that point.
 Plastic bowls can also develop hairline cracks that allow germs to breed if not cleaned properly.

 Ceramic, china, glass bowls

 Ceramic, china and glass bowls are always a popular choice.
 They can range from a dollar at the local reject shop up to hundreds of dollars for a large, personalised bowl for your cat.
-If you have a cat that likes to “fish” in their water bowl, make sure you buy a heavy-based bowl that cannot be tipped over.
-It won’t stop them splashing the water everywhere, but it will stop them creating their own pond on the kitchen floor.
+If you have a cat that likes to “fish” in its water bowl, make sure you buy a heavy-based bowl that cannot be tipped over.
+It won’t stop them from splashing the water everywhere, but it will stop them creating their own pond on the kitchen floor.
 If you are buying a ceramic bowl, make sure the glaze used to waterproof it is lead-free.

 Stainless steel bowls

 Stainless steel bowls tend to keep the water cooler than the other choices, but it is hard to find a heavyweight bowl that can’t be tipped over.
 Some stainless steel bowls come with nonslip rubber rings on the bottom, but this rubber can perish over time.
-Beware of steel bowls which can rust quickly, especially if out in a run.
+Beware of steel bowls that can rust quickly, especially if out in a run.
 Stainless steel is a good choice for longhaired breeds as it won’t break the coat.

 Depth and width